Fuyukai/pg-purepy/docs/api-lowlevel.rst

 Internal State
 ~~~~~~~~~~~~~~

-The client object exposes a number of useful read-only properties.
+The client object exposes the current state of the protocol state machine using

-.. autoattribute:: pg_purepy.SansIOClient.encoding
+:attr:`.SansIOClient.state`.

 .. autoattribute:: pg_purepy.SansIOClient.state